 Shelby Holmes is a 9-year-old girl detective in her Harlem neighborhood.
-When a boy named John Watson moves in downstairs, she has to learn how to become a friend.
+When a boy named John Watson moves in downstairs, she makes her very first friend.
 Together, they solve the mystery of a dog-napping case that makes them use teamwork and their individual talents.
 This mystery book is a perfect display of friendship, acceptance of others, and a wonderful retelling of the great Sherlock Holmes!

 Fairest of All is an exciting twist on the classic Snow White fairytale.
-It includes a girl and her brother magically appearing in the Snow White fairytale, and they must successfully stop Snow White from getting poisoned and get her to fall in love with prince charming.
+It includes a girl and her brother magically appearing in the Snow White fairytale, and they must successfully stop Snow White from being poisoned.
+They soon realize that they have to get her to fall in love with prince charming so she can have her happy ending.
 This story is filled with adventure and is sure to keep your students glued to its pages!

 By the time fourth grade comes around, most students begin to read and follow book series.
 To keep them reading at least once a day, introduce them to the books below!

-This series begins when a set of twins, Alex and Conner, are swept into a different world where they meet the characters of the fairytales they grew up listening to.
+This series begins when a set of twins, Alex and Conner, are swept into a different world where they meet the characters of the fairytales they grew up listening to, including Red Riding Hood, Jack and the Giant Beanstalk, and much more!
 This series is full of magic and fun, and it’s a perfect transition into series reading for your students.

 This series follows a group of friends after the creation of their babysitting club.
-Kristy, Mary Anne, Claudia, and Stacey have to learn to deal with cranky toddlers, huge dogs, scary neighbors, and more, but they learn they can do anything through friendship!
+Kristy, Mary Anne, Claudia, and Stacey have to learn to deal with cranky toddlers, huge dogs, prank calls, and more, but they learn that they can do anything through friendship!
 With its graphic novel style and dramatic humor, your students will fall in love with this fun series!

-As your students dive deeper into reading, it’s important you give them books that will prepare them for the next levels and prepare them for middle school.
+As your students dive deeper into reading, it’s important you give them books that will help them get ready for the next levels and prepare them for middle school.
 Here is a list of action-packed titles that will keep them up to speed!

 In this book, fifth-grader Brianna adores celebrity chef Miss Delicious, and when Miss Delicious accredits her success to being the president of her fifth grade class, Brianna is determined to follow in her footsteps.
 However, when she finds out the new girl, Jasmine, is also running for president, she has to make some tough decisions about how to win her votes.
 This is a hilarious story with the perfect amount of fifth grade drama and big, heartfelt dreams!